semmlerino/CurveEditor/memory-bank/decisionLog.md

 * Integrated enhanced curve view features and batch editing tools.
 * Updated configuration and session persistence to use JSON.
 * Improved documentation and code comments for maintainability.
+[2025-04-12 00:23:17] - Consolidated all centering and zooming logic to ZoomOperations in centering_zoom_operations.py.
+Removed redundant wrappers and updated all UI, widget, and signal/shortcut wiring to use the canonical implementation.
+This reduces duplication and centralizes view logic.
 [2025-04-11 14:54:32] - Added left/right arrow key navigation for previous/next frame in EnhancedCurveView.
 Rationale: Improves usability and efficiency for users navigating frame sequences.
 Impact: Users can now quickly move between frames using keyboard shortcuts, streamlining the workflow.